pyccel/pyccel/joss-paper/paper.md

 The source code can be found in \url{github.com/pyccel/pyccel-benchmarks}.
 These examples, which illustrate several common scientific computing problems, are based on open-source example codes [@JBurkhardt; @CFD].

-Figure \autoref{fig:execution} shows the time required to execute the accelerated code for these test cases.
+\autoref{fig:execution} shows the time required to execute the accelerated code for these test cases.
 The tests were run with Python 3.10 and Pyccel 1.7.0.
 We see that Pyccel is highly competitive when compared to the existing accelerators Numba [@NUMBA] and Pythran [@Pythran2015].
 Unfortunately Pyccel's C printing is slightly less developed than the Fortran printer.
-This explains the missing result for the Finite Difference Laplace test case.
+This explains the missing result for the finite difference Laplace test case (FD-Laplace).
-Similarly pythran is unable to handle one of the statements used in the Molecular Dynamics test case so there are no results to report in this case.
+Similarly Pythran is unable to handle one of the statements used in the molecular dynamics test case (M-D) so there are no results to report in this case.

 ![Comparison of speed-up compared to Python, obtained using accelerated code for various test cases executed with Python 3.10 \label{fig:execution}](./pypi_performance_310_1.7.0_execution.png)

 Another important consideration is the time spent waiting for the accelerated version to be generated.
-Here too Pyccel is shown to be very competitive, outperforming pythran significantly for large files.
+This is shown in \autoref{fig:compilation}, where Pyccel proves to be competitive with Numba while it outperforms Pythran significantly for large files.

 ![Comparison of times required to generate accelerated code for various test cases with Python 3.10 \label{fig:compilation}](./pypi_performance_310_1.7.0_compilation.png)